forsaken-heart24/HorizonUX/HOWTOGUIDE.md

 ### 4️⃣ Test the ROM

 - Boot the ROM and thoroughly test it.
-- If you encounter any issues, [reach out via GitHub](https://github.com/forsaken-heart24)
+- If you encounter any issues, [reach out via socials mentioned in my Git](https://github.com/forsaken-heart24)

 ---